jaycedowell/rtl_osv21/README.md

 -----
   1) Build the decoder.so extension via 'make'

-  2) Create the initial database with the 'archive' directory using the 'initDB.sh' script
+  2) Create the initial database in the 'archive' directory using the 'initDB.sh' script

   3) Update the configuration file 'rtl_osv21.config'